What’s on your VC’s mind?

 This session will explore some of the fundamental issues surrounding effective decision-making, such as power and authority, organisational culture, and strategies for influence.
 It will also consider the interrelationships between organisational structures, culture and strategy in the decision-making process.

-Emotional Intelligence (EI) describes the ability of a leader to understand and manage their emotions in order to create better outcomes.
-The key concepts of EI include understanding our own capabilities, self-worth, and emotional state (self-awareness), managing our emotions and controlling our actions (self-management), understanding our interpersonal connections with others (social awareness), and ultimately understanding how these all contribute to productive positive relationships (relationship management).
-Mastery of EI is essential to successful business relationships and delivering outstanding performance.
+Self-awareness describes the ability of a leader to understand and manage their self in order to create better outcomes.
+This session will cover the key concepts of understanding our own capabilities, self-worth, and emotional state (self-awareness), managing our emotions and controlling our actions (self-management), understanding our interpersonal connections with others (social awareness), and ultimately understanding how these all contribute to productive positive relationships (relationship management).
+Mastery of self is essential to successful business relationships and delivering outstanding performance.
+This session will examine the key elements of self-awareness, skills, and emotional maturity required of senior leaders.

 Careers by Design